 All students, grade levels, and subgroups were below the 94% target.
-The lowest performing subgroup was special education at 88.4%.
+The lowest performing subgroups were special education and FARMS at 89.5%.

 2. Describe 2-3 strategies/processes that will be used to ensure sufficient progress in challenging areas or to maintain acceptable rates.